Blueprint Travelers - Travel Site

 Museum of Guyanese Cultures 54 and Museum of Guyanese Cultures 78

 These two buildings are located down the street from one another.
 54 is the former home of the commander of the labor prisons in the territory.
-It is an interested display of how homes were designed during the colonial time.
+It is an interesting display of how homes were designed during the colonial time.
 It also shows how people used to stay cool and dry in this harsh climate.
 78 is a display of artifacts from the different people who have inhabited the territory.
 It displays crafts and artwork that former penal colony prisoners created and left behind, tools and pottery by the indigenous people, crafts from the Vietnamese refugees, and current artwork that has maintained the culture of the slaves that were forcibly brought to the territory.

 A colorful graphic painting in a museum as one of the things to do in Cayenne